-Have you heard of the Field of light?
+Have you heard of the Field of Light Uluru?

-The Field of Light is all solar-powered it has 50,000 frosted-glass spheres cover 49,000 square metres of red desert.
+The Field of Light is all solar-powered it has 50,000 frosted-glass spheres cover 49,000 square meters of the red desert.

 As part of Ayers Rock Resort’s commitment to arts and culture, which includes staging once-in-a-lifetime experiences, it’s hosting the biggest Field of Light installation to date at the place that inspired it - Uluru.

 In keeping with the Northern Territory desert’s vast scale, Munro and his team installed more than 50,000 slender stems crowned with radiant frosted-glass spheres.

 The solar-powered installation can be seen until December 2010.